-2.8 Conclusions and policy implications
+Conclusions and policy implications

-A combination of these three key factors for a liveable Dhaka city -solid waste management, drainage network and urban river ecosystem - may drastically alter the natural balance in the environment and its sustainability, thereby making the city less liveable.
+A combination of these three key factors for a liveable Dhaka city - solid waste management, drainage network and urban river ecosystem - may drastically alter the natural balance in the environment and its sustainability, thereby making the city less liveable.
 These issues are inter-related and dependent on each other to have a full-blown impact on citizens' overall wellbeing and quality of life.
 It is evident that rapid growth of the population, unplanned urbanization and industrial development has created pressure on Dhaka city's capacity to deliver basic utility and infrastructure services.
 Provision of infrastructure services such as drainage along with solid waste disposal and a clean environment is the greatest concern to human settlements.
-Failure to provide these services adequately, results in many well-known costs of urban productivity and environmental quality.
+Failure to provide these services adequately, results in many well-known costs of urbanization: threats to health and wellbeing, and loss of urban productivity and environmental quality.

-In some cases, a causal relationship between some physical outcomes of the interventions and the utility of residents (withstanding) are not so clear and quantifiable without extensive empirical research.
+In some cases, a causal relationship between some physical outcomes of the interventions and the utility of residents (with standing) are not so clear and quantifiable without extensive empirical research.
 In such circumstances, appropriate assumptions were made in this study.
-Similarly, it is hard to calculate the actual costs of the execution of the project (transaction costs), particularly when the project is transdisciplinary in nature and the issue of behavioural change of a large population and a strong-vested interest group are involved.
+Similarly, it is hard to calculate the actual costs of the execution of the project (transaction costs), particularly when the project is trans-disciplinary in nature and the issue of behavioral change of a large population and a strong-vested interest group are involved.
 Therefore, the transaction costs of the interventions could be very large.
 The successful implementation of the project requires the introduction of new approaches and management of all parties including citizens, businesses, state and national government agencies, and NGOs.
 There remain challenges.